open-telemetry/opentelemetry-specification/specification/metrics/api.md

   in a way to communicate to users that this parameter is needed.

-  The API SHOULD be documented in a way to communicate to users that the `name` parameter needs to conform to the [instrument name syntax](#instrument-name-syntax).
-The API SHOULD NOT validate the `name`;
-  that is left to implementations of the API.
+  The API SHOULD be documented in a way to communicate to users that the `name` parameter needs to conform to the [name syntax](#name-syntax).
+The API SHOULD NOT validate the `name`; that is left to implementations of the API.
 * A `unit` of measure.

   Users can provide a `unit`, but it is up to their discretion.
 Therefore, this